-Police to face criminal probe on “lapses” over Easter blast
+Police to face criminal probe on ‘lapses’ over Easter blast

-COLOMBO, Sri Lanka (AP) - Sri Lanka’s attorney general has directed the acting police chief to initiate a criminal investigation against nine senior police officers for their “lapses” to prevent and minimize the Easter Sunday suicide bombings that killed more than 250 people.
+COLOMBO, Sri Lanka (AP) - Sri Lanka’s attorney general on Thursday directed the acting police chief to initiate a criminal investigation against nine senior police officers for their “lapses” to prevent and minimize the Easter Sunday suicide bombings that killed more than 250 people.

-Attorney General Dappula de Livera said Thursday a special board of inquiry appointed by President Maithripala Sirisena has recommended it “take suitable criminal and disciplinary action” against the officers who were serving in the areas where the bombs attacks took happened on April 21.
+In a letter sent to acting police chief Chandana Wickremeratne on Thursday, Attorney General Dappula de Livera said a special board of inquiry appointed by President Maithripala Sirisena recommended taking “suitable criminal and disciplinary action” against the officers who were serving in the areas where the attacks took place.

-Sirisena appointed the board of inquiry following the blasts amid criticism that he could have prevented the attack.
+Sirisena appointed the board of inquiry amid criticism that he could have prevented the attack.
+After several weeks of investigations, the board submitted the report to Sirisena, who had sent it to Livera for his consideration.

+“You are hereby directed to initiate criminal investigation with regard to the lapses of the above officers to prevent and minimize the above attack,” Livera wrote to Wickremaratne.
+He asked him to share the board’s recommendations with the National Police Commission for it to take “suitable disciplinary action” against the nine officers.

+More than 250 people were killed in six suicide attacks on April 21 when seven Sri Lankans who had pledged allegiance to the Islamic State group blew themselves up at three churches and three luxury hotels.
+Some 500 people were wounded.

-Sri Lankan leaders and the security establishment are under fire for not acting on near-specific information ahead of the blasts about possible attacks on churches.
+Sri Lankan leaders and the security establishment are under fire for not acting on near-specific information ahead of the blasts on possible attacks on churches.

+After the killings, then-Defense Secretary Hemasiri Fernando resigned while Sirisena suspended Police Chief Pujith Jayasundara and appointed Wickremeratne as acting police chief.

+The attorney general’s directive comes days after Sirisena objected to a parliamentary inquiry into intelligence failures.
+Sirisena has promised to protect officers who refuse to attend the committee hearings.
+His objection came after some officials hinted at shortcomings by Sirisena, who is also the defense minister and minister of police.

 Copyright © 2019 The Washington Times, LLC.